trungnguyencs/Arith-While-Interpreter/small-step-WHILE-interpreter/README.md

 # Programming Assignment 4 - The WHILE language:

-A small step interpreter for the WHILE language (only statements are small step, for AExp and BExp it does not print out the state).
+Implemetation of a small step interpreter for the WHILE language (only statements are small step, for AExp and BExp it does not print out the state).
 For a small step interpreter it takes a single step, prints out the remaining program and the state, and then takes another step until the remaining program is just a skip.

 For example, given a program "x := 3; if(x<5) x = x+1 else x = x-1" and an empty state the program prints: